 The communication balance had broken because our intentions were not clearly expressed.
 The safety of the culture and communication that we had so carefully built between the two of us was dissolving.
 The nurturing warm feeling it had offered both of us was replaced with confusion, desperation, and neediness.

 Note: I am trying to get 100 YouTube subscribers so I can name my own channel!
-Will you please help by clicking on the YouTube button below and subscribing?
+Will you please help by clicking HERE and subscribing?
 Thank you so much. 😀